CompPhotoChem/data_R04-R07/static/README.md

 # Static Data

-Ground-state minima obtained with CAM-B3LYP/def2-TZVP/CPCM(MeOH) for open, closed and ZI form of R04, R05, R06 and R07
+- Ground-state minima optimized with CAM-B3LYP/def2-TZVP/CPCM(MeOH) for open, closed and ZI form of R04, R05, R06 and R07

+- Minimum energy conical intersection (MECI) points, optimized with MRSF-TDDFT-DTCAM-AEE/6-31G* for R04 and R06